-When an employee separates from the university, you'll want to make sure that they get paid for their unused leave and holiday time.
+When an employee separates from the university, you'll want to make sure that they get paid for their unused leave accruals, FLSA overtime and holiday time.
+Check for unused balances regardless of employee type, as a student or faculty member could have unused balances from a previous position.
 Refer to the following resources for help in the process of paying out leave.

 Eligibility for Leave Payment

 Employees who separate from the university or transfer to another TEXAS state agency may be eligible to receive payment for the following types of leave.

 If an employee transfers to another State of Texas agency with no break in service, the vacation (annual leave) balance will be transferred to the other agency, if the employee will be in a vacation eligible position at the new agency.
 In order to be eligible for payment of unused vacation, the employee must meet the following requirements:

 - They must have six months continuous service with the State of Texas.